How to Avoid Cryptocurrency Fraud and Investment Scams

 - Category: Education

-The reasons why investment scams are on the rise;
+The reasons why investment scams are on the rise are:

-*The intense media attention makes the crypto currency a suitable trap for phishing and scams.
+Intense media attention makes cryptocurrency a suitable trap for phishing and scams.

 Some of the most common scams include: